CalebKussmaul/Stranger-Things-Wall/README.md

 4. Enter "pip2 install -r server/requirements.txt"
 5. Enter password and server IP into settings/settings.py
 6. Enter "python2 -m server" to start the server
+7. Check that it is running by going to \[your IP]:8080/stranger in a browser

-#### Client (raspberry pi part) setup
+#### Client setup

 1. String wires on posterboard and paint letters corresponding to LEDs.
-There are 50 lights and 26 letters, so you will have to be somewhat creative.
-Use clear tape to point the LEDs to the letters
+Use clear tape to point the LEDs to the letters.
+I suggest putting the input on the 'z' end if you want to put the pi below the board.
 2. Install raspbian on pi
 3. Connect pi and ws2811 LED strip to external 5v power source in parallel (see wiring below)
 4. Connect LED data wire to the pi [GPIO 10](https://www.raspberrypi-spy.co.uk/wp-content/uploads/2012/06/Raspberry-Pi-GPIO-Layout-Model-B-Plus-rotated-2700x900.png) (actual pin number 19, I know it's confusing)